The many routes to the ubiquitous Bradley-Terry model: Game scenarios

 \section{Game scenarios}

-The Bradley-Terry model has frequently been associated with an analysis of sport.
+The Bradley--Terry model has frequently been associated with an analysis of sport.
 So it is perhaps not surprising that there are a number of game scenarios in which the model may be very naturally motivated.
 Some of these are presented here.